JessiJullie/JessiSite/_posts/2020-02-20-customer-experience-example.md

 ---
 layout: page
 title: "Customer Relationship Experience: Example Plan"
 subtitle: "The inside of my brain during implementation and rollout"
 date: 2020-02-20 21:21:21 +0530
-categories: categories: ["Technical Account Management"]
+categories: ["Technical Account Management"]
 ---

 The following is a scrubbed version of a plan I laid out for another company on how to build customer relationships in the initial product adoption phase.